maiskt/hackathon.github.io/03-Demographics.Rmd

 + Other
 + DK

-Note:

-* There is no data for the "Living together/Cohabiting" category in Pakistan and Bangladesh.

 ## HAVE_CHILDREN
 HAVE_CHILDREN specifies whether households contain children under 18 years of age.
 For 2017 and 2018 surveys, this information was derived from the household roster which listed all household members with their individual characteristics including their ages.
 For 2016 and 2015 surveys, it was derived from the following 2 questions: